redkit7ca/jenkins-maven-project/README.md

 # jenkins-maven-project
 # Jenkins service was active but it was not responding.
-Stop the jenkins service and start agai.
-It worked.
+Stopped the jenkins service and started again.
+Then, it worked.